 Sleep inertia is another common reason why you might struggle with grogginess and brain fog as you start your day.
 Though not a sleep disorder, sleep inertia is typically caused by being abruptly awoken either by an alarm clock or another force.

-According to sleep medicine specialist Brandon Peters, “This phenomenon leads to sleepiness and cognitive and psychomotor impairment that can occur immediately after awakening.”
+According to neurologist and sleep medicine specialist Dr. Brandon Peters, “This phenomenon leads to sleepiness and cognitive and psychomotor impairment that can occur immediately after awakening.”
 Sleep deprivation and waking earlier than normal can disrupt slow-wave, or deep sleep, to trigger sleep inertia.

 Circadian Rhythm Disruptions